flosskosova/foss4g-2023/content/tutorials/session_leader.md

 ### Contact Speakers

 You should contact all the speakers in your session **before August 1st**.

 Organize a video meeting with them to check the following (you can use this list during the meeting):

  * **When** their talk is going to take place.
      - Make sure timezones are clear.
      - Let them know they should be there at least 20 minutes before their talk.
  * **Where** their talk is going to take place.
-You have to provide them with the link to connect.
+You have to provide them with the [link to connect](#link-for-the-speakers).
- * Test the platform (described on the following sections) to make sure everything works fine:
+ * **Test** the [platform](#streamyard) to make sure everything works fine:
      - Microphone
      - Camera
      - Headphones or earbuds to avoid audio echoes
      - A recent version of Chrome or Firefox
      - Share screen/slides
      - If they want to share a video, check the sound and the framerate
- * What is their preferred contact channel if something goes wrong (they don't show up, there are technical issues).
+ * **What** is their preferred contact channel if something goes wrong (they don't show up, there are technical issues).
 Telegram?
 Matrix?
 Phone?

+You can use Streamyard as the place to meet if you share a [link](#link-for-the-speakers) of one of the testing broadcasts.

 If there are any issues and they can not make it on time for their slot, they should send a video **before August 30th** with their recorded talk, so we can play it instead.
 The video must be no longer than 20 minutes.